The SPA-CMS paradox.

 “When you’re a developer, it’s like signing a contract that says I will never be done learning.
-I think continued learning is an integral part to any good developer’s growth, but things change at such a furious pace that this can be draining.”
+I think continued learning is an integral part to any good developer’s growth, but things change at such a furious pace that this

 Fullstack Web Developer and Senior Software Engineer, Quandl

-Myth #4: Authors will break your app
+Myth #4: Authors will break your app.